 Best Home Loan Options in Australia (2026)

-There are hundreds of home loans in Australia.
+There's hundreds of home loans in Australia.
 Most are variations of the same few types.

 Here's what you need to know about each option, who they're best for, and what features to look for in 2026.